 Congestion occurs when a network has more traffic than it can handle.
 Without proper congestion control, the network can become oversaturated and cease to function because nodes can overwhelm their neighbors with more messages than can be handled by an individual node.
 By deciding which messages to forward, a congestion control algorithm is utilized to prevent this oversaturation.
 In an unsharded DLT, the problem is particularly acute because every network participant (“node”) must process all valid transactions.
-Therefore, the total throughput of the network (informally known as transactions per second) is ultimately limited by the available resources such as internet connectivity, device processing, and storage capabilities.
+Therefore, the total throughput of the network (informally known as transactions per second) is ultimately limited by available resources such as internet connectivity, device processing, and storage capabilities.

 However, since a congestion control algorithm decides what messages are gossiped, it essentially determines who has access to the network; the congestion control algorithm has a profound effect on the user experience.
 In order to elucidate “Coordicide”, the authors would like to explain ICCA which will be used in the IOTA 2.0 protocol (Coordicide).

-- Fair access: network access must be granted proportionally to some “scarce resource”
+- Fair access: network access must be granted proportionally to some “scarce resource”.

-- Attack resistance: malicious nodes cannot disrupt the network
+- Attack resistance: malicious nodes cannot disrupt the network.

-- Consistency: all nodes need to write the same messages to their local ledger
+- Consistency: all nodes need to write the same messages to their local ledger.

 Blockchains solve congestion control by using some mechanisms to elect leaders to mine blocks.
-Access is fair since the rate a leader is chosen is proportional to either the amount of stake or hashing power they have.
+Access is fair since the rate at which a leader is chosen is proportional to either the amount of stake or hashing power they have.
 Since access is limited only to the leaders, congestion is never possible, even during an attack.
 Lastly, since blockchains have a consensus module to elect a leader, consensus is achieved.
-Limiting access to “leaders” makes it easier for PoS and PoW architectures but centralises the access.
+Limiting access to “leaders” makes it easier for PoS and PoW architectures but centralizes the access.

-Since IOTA uses a DAG, and not a blockchain, we cannot (and do not want to) use any sort of leader election process.
+Since IOTA uses a DAG and not a blockchain, we cannot (and do not want to) use any sort of leader election process.
 Instead, the ICCA uses what is called a scheduler, which selects messages which are “scheduled”.
 Scheduled messages are written to the local tangle and forwarded on to the node’s neighbors.
 The scheduler schedules messages at a constant rate, which ensures that none of the neighbors are overwhelmed.

 Now we can discuss how the ICCA achieves our three key requirements mentioned above, fair access, attack resistance, and consistency.
 First, we can see that locally, each node schedules traffic fairly according to mana.
 It turns out that this also holds true globally and that access is fairly granted according to mana.